 A non-AP HE STA that is in intra-PPDU power save mode may enter the doze state or become unavailable until the end of a PPDU currently being received if one of the following conditions is met:

-The PPDU is an HE MU PPDU where the RXVECTOR parameter BSS_COLOR is the BSS color of the BSS in which the STA is associated, the RXVECTOR parameter UPLINK_FLAG is 0 and the RXVECTOR parameters STA_ID do not include the identifier of the STA or the broadcast identifier(s) intended for the STA and the BSS Color Disabled subfield is 0 in the most recently received HE Operation element from the AP with which it is associated.
+The PPDU is an HE MU PPDU where the RXVECTOR parameter BSS_COLOR is the BSS color of the BSS in which the STA is associated, the RXVECTOR parameter UL_OR_MAY_DOZE_FLAG is 0 and the RXVECTOR parameters STA_ID do not include the identifier of the STA or the broadcast identifier(s) intended for the STA and the BSS Color Disabled subfield is 0 in the most recently received HE Operation element from the AP with which it is associated.

 The PPDU is an HE MU PPDU, HE SU PPDU or HE ER SU PPDU and one of the following conditions are true:

-The RXVECTOR parameter BSS_COLOR is the BSS color of the BSS in which the STA is associated, the RXVECTOR parameter UPLINK_FLAG is 1 and the BSS Color Disabled subfield is 0 in the most recently received HE Operation element from the AP with which it is associated.
+The RXVECTOR parameter BSS_COLOR is the BSS color of the BSS in which the STA is associated, the RXVECTOR parameter UL_OR_MAY_DOZE_FLAG is 1 and the BSS Color Disabled subfield is 0 in the most recently received HE Operation element from the AP with which it is associated.

-The RXVECTOR parameter BSS_COLOR is the BSS color of the BSS in which the STA is associated, the RXVECTOR parameter UPLINK_FLAG is 0 and a PHY-RXEND.indication(UnsupportedRate) primitive was received and the BSS Color Disabled subfield is 0 in the most recently received HE Operation element from the AP with which it is associated.
+The RXVECTOR parameter BSS_COLOR is the BSS color of the BSS in which the STA is associated, the RXVECTOR parameter UL_OR_MAY_DOZE_FLAG is 0 and a PHY-RXEND.indication(UnsupportedRate) primitive was received and the BSS Color Disabled subfield is 0 in the most recently received HE Operation element from the AP with which it is associated.

 The PPDU is an HE TB PPDU where the RXVECTOR parameter BSS_COLOR is the BSS color of the BSS in which the STA is associated and the BSS Color Disabled subfield is 0 in the most recently received HE Operation element from the AP with which it is associated.